daviduzumaki/traversal_algorithm_robot/user_manual.md

 The Using the Program section will underline a detailed the description of the programs functions.

 The reporting section will describe a detailed explanation of what the user will be seeing as the run the program.

+# **System Summary**

+## 2.0 **System Summary**
+The system summary provides the general overview and layout of the system.
+This section will include information on both hardware and software requirements.

+## 2.1 **System Configuration**
+Maze Solver will work on computers with 32/64-bit Windows 7, 8, or 10 with Intel Core™ i3, i5, or i7.
+The computer must have Java™ Runtime Environment 1.5 (32 bit) or 1.6 and it will require at least 2 GB of DDR3/4 RAM.
+The display of the computer must be set at 1920 x 1080 to fully display all buttons in the program.
+Maze Solver is not required to be connected to the internet.

+## 2.2 **User Access Levels**
+Anyone that downloads the program will be able to use it if their computer meets the specifications required to run the program.